alawvt/deduplication/README.md

 This extension to [DSpace](http://www.dspace.org) was developed by [The Library Code GmbH](https://www.the-library-code.de) with the support of [Zürcher Hochschule für Angewandte Wissenschaften](https://www.zhaw.ch).
 It extends DSpace 6.2 JSPUI by an duplication detection.

-Enduring the submission, a user should get notified if an item with a similar title is already archived in the repository.
-The possible duplicates are presented to the user who can decide to remove his/her submission, to decide later about the possible duplicates or to continue the submission nevertheless.
+During the submission, a user should be notified if an item with a similar title is already archived in the repository.
+The possible duplicates are presented to the user who can decide to remove his/her submission, to decide later about the possible duplicates, or to continue the submission nevertheless.
 This duplication detection should run as early as possible to avoid a lot of work while entering metadata to the submission form.

-Enduring the workflow step a reviewer is warned if items with a similar title are detected in the repository.
+During the workflow step, a reviewer is warned if items with a similar title are detected in the repository.
 The warning gets displayed on the page on which the reviewer decides whether to accept or decline a submission to the repository.
 A note will be displayed if no duplicates were found.

 The Duplication Detection Service looks for items with similar titles.
 To find items that have similar but not totally equal names, fuzzy search is used.
 The Levenshtein algorithm performs these searches.
 It calculates a measure called edit difference.
 The edit difference counts how many characters have to be deleted, swapped or changed to transform one string into another one.
 By default, the Duplication Detection Service considers two items as similar if the edit distance between there title does not exceeds 8 changes.
 This is configurable (see below).